ZoeYa0/Fat-Frog---shiba/README.md

 <br />

 2025 Oct 3
 Hii!!
 This is my github page for my godot game Fatty Frog.
 Fatty Frog is my first game and was originally made for the YSWS program Shiba.
 It's a 2D puzzle platformer game where you jump left and right instead of having 3 buttons(up, left, right) compared to many other platformers.
-So it's easier to get stuck and requires more brainpower to play.
-I made it by following a tutorial and then branching out with my own ideas by following more tutorials😅😅.
+I wanted to experiment with two-key movement and while making it more puzzel-like than the usual platformers, like Knight Errant.
+I made it by following Brackey's beginner tutorial and then branching out with my own ideas by following more tutorials😅.
 I've also added some of my own assets(The tileset looks horrible).
 The game is still in development but expect new mechanics !!! :D

+Lore:
+You are Fatty Frog, the leader of the army(group of frogs), admired for your large size.
+However, after a lengthy winter slumber, you awoke to find that you are no longer overweight.
+Soooo venture out and consume enough Fatty Flies to regain your esteemed status!

 Struggles:
 -enemy movement and code